 The Montreal High Lights Festival is on its way to becoming one of the most popular winter festivals in Canada.
-The Quebec festival that goes 10 days from the end of February to the beginning of March shines a spotlight on arts and culture, the celebration of light, and the culinary scene.
+The Quebec festival, which lasts 10 days and kicks off around the end of February, shines a spotlight on arts and culture, the celebration of light, and the culinary scene.

 06 of 09

-When the dates for Winterlicious are announced, get your reservations booked as soon as you can.
-In Toronto, Ontario, restaurant chefs strut their culinary stuff each January or February during Winterlicious.
-Nearly 200 restaurants, featuring wide-ranging styles and cuisines, open their doors and drop their prices on prix-fixe menus for two weeks.
+When the dates for Winterlicious are announced, book reservations as soon as possible.
+Taking place in Toronto, Ontario, restaurant chefs strut their culinary stuff each January or February during Winterlicious.
+Nearly 200 restaurants, featuring wide-ranging styles and cuisines, open their doors and drop their prices on prix fixe menus for two weeks.

 07 of 09